davidxk/Magician/README.md

 MoveBy  | move sprite by a given vector
 MoveTo  | move sprite to a given coordinate
-Repeat  | repeat an action for some given time Sequence| put actions in a sequence
-Sleep   | pause for some given time
+Repeat  | repeat an action for some given time Sequence| combine a series actions into one action Sleep   | wait for some given time
 Vanish  | make sprite vanish instantly
 Appear  | make sprite appear instantly
+Blink   | make sprite blink for a given amount of time